ShiZP23/TPS-Onia2MuMu/README.md

 3. `git remote remove <name>` Remove the remote repository named `<name>`.
 This only removes the remote repository from the local repository's configuration.
 It does not delete the remote repository itself.
 4. `git push <name>` Push the changes to the remote repository named `<name>`.
 This is useful when you have multiple remote repositories.
 In this project, we use `origin` and `Tsinghua`.
 The former is on GitHub, while the the latter is a mirror repository on Tsinghua's GitLab.
 They are kept in sync by the project maintainers.
 5. `git push --set-upstream <name> <branch>` Push the changes to the remote repository named `<name>` and set the upstream branch to `<branch>`.
 This is useful when you are pushing to a new branch on the remote repository.

+### Working Together

+1. Always do `git pull` before starting off today's work!
+2. To do some development from someone else's work, consider using `git switch -c <branch>` to begin your own work on a separate branch.
+3. After finishing your work, do `git push --set-upstream <name> <branch>` to push your work to the remote repository `<name>`.
+4. To merge your work into the main branch, access the remote repository and create a pull request.
+The project maintainers will review your work and merge it into the main branch.